FireflyMigration/firefly-doc/02-Development/01-Developer-Guide/01-Introducing-.NET-and-the-CSharp-Language/01-CSharp-Basics/06-Exercise-Hello-CSharp.md

-###Let us add our first C# Class:
+### Let us add our first C# Class:
-- using the "Solution Explorer" Find the NorthWind startup project.
+- using the "Solution Explorer" Find the Northwind startup project.
 - Right click on the project name and select "Add" then select "New Folder".
 - Change the name of the new Folder to "Exercises".
 - Right click the new folder you just created and select "Add" then select "New Item"